LoveRetro/nextui-docs/docs/support/faq.md

 There is no need to format your exising card, just follow the [installation guide](../usage.md#installation-instructions) from step 3, using the `all.zip` archive from the latest NextUI release.

-!!! note "While this is a pretty straightforward process, it never hurts to have a backup of your savegames.
+!!! note "While this is a pretty straightforward process, it never hurts to have a backup of your savegames."

 ---